aleksamagicka/gigabyte_waterforce-hwmon/README.md

 Being a standard `hwmon` driver, it provides readings via `sysfs`, which are easily accessible through `lm-sensors` as usual.

-Report offsets were taken from https://github.com/namidairo/liquidctl/commit/a56db61350d01db8c3a008bb8816d870f6f2350d.
+Report offsets were initially taken from [here](https://github.com/namidairo/liquidctl/commit/a56db61350d01db8c3a008bb8816d870f6f2350d) and confirmed by me when I acquired a X240.

 ## Installation and usage

-**This driver is WIP - missing and/or possibly buggy functionality or behaviour can be expected at this stage.**

 First, clone the repository by running: